 As you are applying for positions and starting to get interviews, you need to prepare for the interview portion of the job search process.
 It’s time to invest in a professional interview wardrobe, have your resume critiqued and proofread, and practice your interview questions out loud with someone.
 Before you even go into your interview, you need to have certain materials ready, such as copies of your resume, a clean notebook and pen, and possibly a portfolio.
 As you are just entering the workforce, displaying an overall professional look here is key.

 Learn How to Sell Your Skillset

 In most instances, you will be entering the workforce with little work experience, as you’ve most likely taken an internship or two, on top of other collegiate activities and classes.
-In this case, you need to really be able to sell your experiences and skillsets to employers.
+In this case, you need to be able to sell your experiences and skillsets to employers.
 Take a true look at your skills, and see how you compare those to the current needs of an employer and the job opportunity at hand.
 You need to be able to sell your qualifications and show you are the best candidate for the position.

 As a relatively new job seeker, it’s important to remain professional, confident, and diligent in your search.
-This will only help to alleviate some of the stresses that comes with looking for your first job and help you to convey your worth to a potential employer.
+This will only help to alleviate some of the stresses that come with looking for your first job and help you to convey your worth to a potential employer.

 Are you in college or about to graduate and want advice on how to land a job after school?
 Subscribe to our blog below and receive tips directly from our Staffing Consultants!